jaroslawr/notes/unix/cli/curl.md

 ## Notes

 Use of stdout and stderr by curl is a complicated story:
-- by default, the response body is the only output and it is written to stdout
+- the response body is the only default output and it is written to stdout
 - `-i/--include` enables writing out the response headers to stdout before the response body
 - `-o/--output <file>` affects the response body and optionally the response